 The way social media has established itself in our lives is remarkable.

-The gestation from solitary profile websites such as ‘Facepic’ and ‘Myspace’ (remember those?), in the early 2000’s is a new type of social media, advocated by Facebook and Twitter in recent years which has shown just how our usage of technology and the internet has changed.
+The gestation from solitary profile websites such as”Facepic’ and ‘Myspace’, in the early 2000’s is a new type of social media.
+This new type of social media is advocated by Facebook and Twitter.
+Changing the landscape of not just social media but our usage of technology and the internet in general.

-Rather than just connecting to our own profiles we start social media to a feed off everyone else’s business in which we can interact with.
+Rather than just connecting to our own profiles we start social media to a feed of everyone else’s business.

-It’s not so much about our space or profiles, but how we stamp our virtual self in others, and how others stamp themselves in ours.
+It’s not so much about our space or profiles, but how we stamp our virtual self in others.
+And therefore, how others stamp themselves in ours.

-This I feel is why twitter has such a cult following.
-We can gain others status by having them interact with our profile and leave a stamp for all to see, like a badge of self worth and status.
+This I feel is why Twitter has such a cult following.
+We can gain others status by having them interact with our profile.
+This allows us to leave a stamp for all to see, like a badge of self-worth and status.

-I’m not immune to this virtual attainment of ‘status’ and have ben known to talk to celebrities and chefs in order for others to comment on my celebrity ‘interactions’.
+I’m not immune to this ‘virtual attainment of ‘status’ and have been known to talk to celebrities and chefs in order for others to comment on my ‘celebrity interactions’.

 The tag line of this blog entry; ‘Like real life, but better,’ is the slogan of the hugely successful dating app tinder.